Jhc999/Closed-Loop-ROI/README.md

 ## Pan & Tilt Method

-* Upload `ServoControl.ino` to the Arduino Uno.
+* Upload `servo_control.ino` to the Arduino Uno.
 Connect pins between the OpenMV and Arduino listed in `PanTiltClient.py`.
 * Enter the SSID, password, and IP address of the Jetson to `PanTiltServer.py`.
 * Run `PanTiltClient.py` first, then run `PanTiltServer.py` either by flashing directly to the OpenMV or by connecting the OpenMV to the IDE.
 * Note that displaying the video stream on `PanTiltServer.py` will reduce the FPS of the video.